bryik/hello-es6-module/README.md

 - [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve)

 Node-resolve allows Rollup to `import` modules from NPM.
-This allows you to `npm install` a package and use it with your library.
+This allows you to `npm install` a package and use it in your library.

 - [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs)